 The CCBA (Climate, Community & Biodiversity Alliance) standards certify project benefits for the climate, regional development and biodiversity.
 Our reforestation project in Panama was awarded the “gold” certification (2010–2015).
 The project assessment leading to the CCBA certification is carried out by the Rainforest Alliance.

 Learn more about the standards here.

 To achieve the required quality, a shorter period just cannot work for a reforestation that begins with the planting of seedlings.
 The tropical climate, a high-quality forest management and good soil conditions permit trees to grow almost six times faster than in Germany.
 To obtain usable timber of the same quality in Germany would require 80 to 140 years.
 It is all about a natural process.
 This is why the first major proceeds from the ForestSavingsPlan and the TreeSavingsPlan are only available after approximately 25 years.
 ForestFinance makes sure that all prospective customers are aware of this.

 Promises of significantly shorter investment periods and higher returns are, in our opinion, based either on incorrect information or on environmentally destructive, unsustainable forestry such as Eucalyptus, or other monoculture, fast-growing non-native trees.

-ForestFinance products that are based on short rotation plantations with monocultures such as acacia mangium are only temporarily used to improve the soil, preparing the area for afforestation with a mixed culture after harvest.
+ForestFinance products that are based on short rotation plantations with monocultures such as Acacia mangium are only temporarily used to improve the soil, preparing the area for reforestation with a mixed culture after harvest.
 Therefore, first payouts from our GreenAcacia forests can be expected after a short investment period of twelve years.